 3. Weak Nuclear Force

 While other forces hold things together, a weak nuclear force plays a greater role in making things fall apart.
 Although a stronger force than gravity, it is only effective at very short distances.
 The theory of weak nuclear force was first proposed by Enrico Fermi and was known at that time as Fermi’s interaction.
 Following are a few of the properties of weak force:

 - It is the only kind of reaction that can change one kind of quark to other

 - Weak forces are propagated by carrier particles that have significant masses.

 - It violates charge-parity symmetry

-Gravitational force is weakest of all.
+Gravitational force is the weakest of all.
 It is the force that decides how much we weigh and how far a basketball travels when it is thrown before it returns to the surface.
 When two objects are gravitationally locked, their gravitational force is centered in an area that is not the center of either of the objects, rather at the barycentre of the system.

 When you weigh yourself, the scale tells you how much gravity is acting on your body.
-The formula we use to calculate our weight equals mass times gravity.
+The formula we used to calculate our weight equals mass times gravity.
 Gravitational also affects space and time.

 What is Unification of Force?